cerndb/dist-keras/README.md

 List of possible future additions.

+- Save Keras model to HDFS.
+- Load Keras model from HDFS.
 - Compression / decompression of network transmissions.
 - Monitoring of loss and training.
 - Stop on target loss.